x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/exchange-hybrid.md

    Learn more at: [Prerequisites for Azure AD Connect](/azure/active-directory/hybrid/how-to-connect-install-prerequisites).

 > [!NOTE]
-   > Azure Active Directory Cloud Connect does not support hybrid migrations due to the inability to handle Exchange hybrid writeback.
+   > Azure AD Connect cloud sync does not support hybrid migrations due to its inability to handle Exchange hybrid writeback.

 ## Hybrid deployment example